 Critical data elements are those elements that derive from the scope of the data management initiative and those that make the greatest impact on company performance.
-The bigger the organization, the less probable it is that it would be able to document data lineage for all existing data sets, as data lineage documentation consumes resources and time to a significant extent.
+The bigger the organization, the less probable it is that it would be able to document data lineage for all existing data sets, as data lineage documentation consumes significant resources and time.

 Therefore, choosing the critical data sets or elements is the best way to make data lineage documentation attempts feasible.

 The question of the definition of CDE is a complicated topic, and it is not part of this article.